 The following recommended actions are based on interviews with HCA key informants and informed by issues identified in the landscape scan.
-The milestone assessment process is designed to ensure that HCA will be able to adjust its work and strategies to achieve its stated goals as it moves into implementation of the strategic plan.
-Additionally, HCA can use these recommended actions to help address both internal and external issues identified through the SWOT analysis that may otherwise prevent HCA from meetings its stated goals and objectives.
+The milestone assessment process is designed to ensure that HCA will be able to adjust its actions and strategies to achieve its stated goals as it moves into implementation of the Strategic Plan.
+Additionally, HCA can use this Strategic Plan to help address both internal and external issues identified through the SWOT analysis that may otherwise prevent HCA from meeting its stated goals and objectives.